Forethought-Technologies/AutoChain/docs/chain.md

 Chain is the orchestrator for agent, which controls when to involve agent in which way.
 It offers a framework to interact with agents by controlling the information flow.
-Chain is stateful with a memory component that memorize past conversations and any other intermediate steps, such as outputs (called observation).
+Chain is stateful with a memory component that memorize past conversations and any other intermediate steps, such as tool outputs.

 For a typical chain, it contains an `agent` to interact with, list of `tools` that agent might use and `memory` that stored stateful information.